ucb-stat133/stat133-spring-2018/syllabus/README.md

 ## 4. Basics of Tabular Data, and PCA

 - :card_index: __Dates__: Feb 12-16
 - :paperclip: __Topics__: Tables are the most common form in which data is stored, handled, and manipulated.
-Consequently, we'll talk about the typical storage formats of tabular data, and the relationship between tables and R data frames.
-In addition, we'll cover Principal Components Analysis (PCA) which is an unsupervised learning technique for summarizing the systematic structure of a table consisting of quantitative variables.
+Consequently, we need to talk about the typical storage formats of tabular data, and the relationship between tables and R data frames.
+In addition, we cover Principal Components Analysis (PCA) which is an unsupervised learning technique for summarizing the systematic structure of a table consisting of quantitative variables.
 - :file_folder: __Notes__:
     + [Data Tables](../slides/12-data-tables.pdf) (slides)
     + [Importing Tables in R](../slides/13-importing-tables.pdf) (slides)